tonywhite11/PDFAgent/README.md

 )
 ```

-Once it's inserted, we recommend giving it 1 or 2 minutes to properly index.
+Once it's inserted, we recommend giving it 30 to 60 seconds to properly index.

 If you have a local, PDF, we recommend uploading and inserting via
 the https://app.twilix.io dashboard.